Agnieszka1994/Algorithms-and-data-structures/LinkedList/LinkedListConstruction/README.md

 # Doubly Linked List

 This file contains the implementation of a DoublyLinkedList class.
-It containc head and tail, both of which point to either a linked list Node or NULL.
+It contains head and tail, both of which point to either a linked list Node or NULL.
 Each Node has an integer value as well as 'prev' node and a 'next' node.

 The class support the following methods: